deckhouse/k8s-image-availability-exporter/README.md

 ```
 Usage of k8s-image-availability-exporter:
   -allow-plain-http
     	whether to fallback to HTTP scheme for registries that don't support HTTPS
   -bind-address string
     	address:port to bind /metrics endpoint to (default ":8080")
   -capath value
     	path to a file that contains CA certificates in the PEM format
   -check-interval duration
     	image re-check interval (default 1m0s)
   -default-registry string
     	default registry to use in absence of a fully qualified image name, defaults to "index.docker.io"
   -force-check-disabled-controllers value
     	comma-separated list of controller kinds for which image is forcibly checked, even when workloads are disabled or suspended.
 Acceptable values include "Deployment", "StatefulSet", "DaemonSet", "Cronjob" or "*" for all kinds (this option is case-insensitive)
   -ignored-images string
     	tilde-separated image regexes to ignore, each image will be checked against this list of regexes
+  -image-mirror value
+    	Add a mirror repository (format: original=mirror)
   -namespace-label string
     	namespace label for checks
   -skip-registry-cert-verification
     	whether to skip registries' certificate verification
 ```

 ## Metrics